rackerlabs/support-how-to/content/office-365/set-up-office-365.md

 This article helps you set up Office 365 for the first time if you're an existing Cloud Office customer.

+### Prerequisites

+- **Applies to:** Office 365 Administrator
+- **Difficulty:** Easy
+- **Time needed:** 10 minutes
+- **Tools required:**  Office 365 tenant Administrator access

+For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

 ### Create a tenant ID

+**Note:** The tenant ID you create is permanent.
+If you wish to remove a tenant ID from your Office 365 account, contact Microsoft Support.
+This will allow you to create a new tenant ID for your account.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) using your Rackspace Cloud Office admin ID and password.
 2. In the Cloud Office section, select **Manage Office 365**.